 School and Center-Based Youth Programs

-Serving children of all grade levels, after school activities are offered Monday-Friday.
-The time immediately following school hours is a time when a lack of a constructive activity or supervision due to a parent’s working schedule can lead to risk-taking behavior.
-Instead children are brought into an educational and safe environment with activities such as homework help, games centered around STEM lessons, literacy through creative writing, visual and preforming arts, character development and socioemotional learning, life skills training, and more.
+Serving children of all grade levels, after-school activities are offered Monday-Friday.
+The time immediately following school hours is a time when a lack of constructive activity or supervision due to a parent’s working schedule can lead to risk-taking behavior.
+Instead, children are brought into an educational and safe environment with activities such as homework help, games centered around STEM lessons, literacy through creative writing, visual and performing arts, character development and socioemotional learning, life skills training, and more.
+Afterschool programs include: